fge/java7-fs-dropbox/README.md

 The current version is **0.0.1**.
 Let that not scare you however, since basically...

 It works!
-And it is available on maven: `com.github.fge:java7-fs-dropbox:0.0.1`.
+And it is available on Maven: `com.github.fge:java7-fs-dropbox:0.0.1`.

 There are of course a few limitations:

-* its
+* Its
 [`FileSystemProvider`](https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystemProvider.html)
-is not yet registered to the VM, so creating a new filesystem requires a bit of code, see below;
+is not yet registered to the VM, so creating a new filesystem requires a bit of code (see code example below).
-* no metadata attributes are supported behind the basic ones; attributes cannot be overriden either;
+* No metadata attributes are supported behind the basic ones; attributes cannot be overridden either.
-* opening in append mode is not supported (it is unclear whether the dropbox API supports this);
+* Opening in append mode is not supported (it is unclear whether the Dropbox API supports this).
-* configuration is ultra simple and minimalistic -- in fact you cannot even open a read-only `FileSystem` at this moment.
+* Configuration is ultra simple and minimalistic -- in fact you cannot even open a read-only `FileSystem` at this moment.

 ## Usage

-First of all, you MUST have a DropBox account; then you need to [register an application](https://www.dropbox.com/developers/apps); this application must have **full access**, and handle any types of files.
+First of all, you MUST have a Dropbox account.
+Then you need to [register an application](https://www.dropbox.com/developers/apps).
+This application must have **full access**, and handle any types of files.

-When this is done, you need to generate an access token (this is also done on the apps page, however you can also generate one programatically in theory -- if you know how, tell me!); the way you store this access token is entirely dependent upon you, but **do not share it publicly!!**
+When this is done, you need to generate an OAuth 2 access token (this is also done on the apps page, however you can also generate one programmatically in theory -- if you know how, tell me!).
+The way you store this access token is entirely dependent upon you, but **do not share it publicly!!**

 Then write your code!
-Here is a short example (imports ommitted for brevity)
+Here is a short example (imports omitted for brevity):

 ```java
 public final class Main